 As a small business owner in Canada, you can claim a number of tax deductions that benefit your bottom line at tax time.
-Take a comprehensive look at tax deductions that may work in your favor when you file your annual tax returns.
+Take a comprehensive look at tax deductions that may work in your favour when you file your annual tax returns.
 Then, examine common tax deductions to see if you qualify.

 Defining the Difference Between Small Business Tax Deductions, Write-Offs, and Tax Credits

 A tax deduction and a write-off are essentially the same thing on your business tax return.
 Deductions lower the amount of money that the Canada Revenue Agency counts toward figuring the taxes you owe, which could lower your tax rate.
 For example, you earn $50,000 in taxable income for a tax year and have $10,000 of business deductions to lower your taxable income to $40,000.
 This lowers your tax rate from 20.5% to 15%, which saves you money if you owe a tax bill.

 Nonrefundable tax credits lower the actual amount of taxes you owe to the CRA.
 For example, after deducting your business expenses, you owe $6,000.
 Then you can claim a tax credit of $1,000.
 The credit lowers your tax bill to $5,000.
 Tax credits could lower your tax bill to $0 if you utilize enough of them.
 Both deductions and credits can lower your tax bill if you qualify.

 How to Claim Small Business Deductions